hugomoran159/IIP2/pages/index.md

 * Private Housing: For Sale - Funded by private capital and owned by individuals.
 For Rent - the Private Rental Sector is funded by private capital and is rented out to individuals at the market rent.

 * Affordable Housing: The Housing Commission highlighted the middle four deciles of income earners ("Squeezed middle"), in need of some form of support to purchase or rent properties (sections 5 and 7 of Report of the Housing Commission).
-Essentially, the state needs to direct supply side subsidies make properties affordable to buy or rent.
+Essentially, the state needs to direct supply side subsidies make properties affordable to buy or rent, but to optimise output in this section the state needs to use its capital to "crowd in" private institutional captial rather than trying to do this on itts own.
+The required output can never be met without a viable strategy of this nature.

 A diverse range of funding, from numerous sources, is required to deliver all of these tenures in large numbers.